White Chicken Chili

 Directions

-Place cut up chicken in the bottom of the Crock Pot.
+Place cut up chicken in the bottom of the Crock Pot (I use this one).
 Add beans, corn and onion.
 Mix the next five ingredients and pour over the top.
 Cover and cook on low in the Crock Pot for 8-10 hours.
 (I was running low on time so I cooked mine on low for about 4 1/2 hours and then raised it to high for the last two hours).

 Before serving use a potato masher to break up the chicken.
 (Make sure you do this very quickly with pressure and alternating directions… the consistency should change from brothy with chunks of meat and beans to a very thick and even consistency.
 If it is still brothy, keep mashing).